girkarb/django_admin_csv_upload/README.md

 ```bash
 python manage.py runserver
 ```
-4)Use below credentials to access admin panel
+4)Use below credentials to access admin panel:
 Username: admin
 Password: admin@123

 5)Select Student Model

-6)Click on: IMPORT CSV
+6)Click on: IMPORT CSV link to upload the csv file.

-7)Choose student.csv file do modification in it and upload it.
+7)Choose student.csv file from the repository and do the modification as per your requirement and upload it.

-8)Check the records in Student file.
+8)Check the records in Student Model.